VHDPlus/vhdplus-website/docs/community/light_tracker.md

 ## Hardware

-I used hot glue, the 2 sevos and an unused pcb as base plate. <br/>
+I used hot glue, the 2 servos and an unused PCB as base plate. <br/>
-Realy nothing special.
+Really nothing special.

 ## The Electronics